a-moreira/Revised-Simplex/README.md

 # Two-Phase Revised Simplex

 ### Details
-Adaptation of the Revised Simplex Algorithm as described in `Linear Programming and Network Flows 4th edition, by Bazaraa, Jarvis and Sherali`.
+Adaptation of the Revised Simplex Algorithm described in `Linear Programming and Network Flows 4th edition, by Bazaraa, Jarvis and Sherali`.

 Additional features: